sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 tags: Juggling, Math
 date: 2020-09-22
 mathengine: katex-full
-summary: This post explains how math can be applied to juggling, a seemingly non-mathematical area.
+summary: This article explains how math can be applied to juggling, a seemingly non-mathematical area.
 This gives us more insight into what really goes on in a juggling pattern and helps us automate the process of finding new juggling patterns.

-This post explains the surprising link between math and juggling.
+This article explains the surprising link between math and juggling.
 Juggling theory is a beautiful example of how we can get more insight in a seemingly non-mathematical area by building a theory and proving stuff.

-Most of this post doesn't assume any specialized mathematical background.
+Most of this article doesn't assume any specialized mathematical background.
 Towards the end, basics of graph theory and number theory are used.

 [TOC]